-- 3.5.1 The validity period of a TAC issued under this section is 1 year unless prescribes a longer period not exceeding 5 years. - 3.5.2 A TAC issued under this section is effective until: - a) The TAC expires; - b) The TAC holder surrenders it to CAAM, or - c) CAAM suspends, revokes, or otherwise terminates the TAC. - 3.5.3 The operations categories issued under this section are effective unless: - a) The TAC issued under this section expires; - b) The CAAM suspends, revokes, or otherwise terminates the TAC; - c) The operations category is amended; or - d) The CAAM suspends or revokes the operations category or any part of these. - 3.5.4 Within 30 calendar days after a TAC holder terminates its operations, the TAC and operations category terms and conditions must be surrendered by the TAC holder to the CAAM. - 3.6 Amending a Certificate or Operations Category. - 3.6.1 The CAAM may amend any TAC issued under this section if: - a) The CAAM determines that aviation safety or/and the public interest require the amendment or - b) The TAC holder applies for the amendment and the CAAM determines that the criteria as of Second Schedule in MAVCOM 2015 have been met. - 3.6.2 When the CAAM proposes to issue an order amending, suspending, or revoking all or part of any TAC. - 3.6.3 When the certificate holder applies for an amendment of its certificate, the following procedure applies: - a) The certificate holder must file an application to amend its certificate with the CAAM at least 60 calendar days before the date proposed by the applicant for the amendment to become effective, unless the CAAM approves filing within a shorter period. - b) The application must be submitted in the form and manner prescribed by the CAAM.
+- 3.5.2 A TAC issued under this section is effective until: - a) The TAC expires; - b) The TAC holder surrenders it to CAAM, or - c) CAAM suspends, revokes, or otherwise terminates the TAC. - 3.5.3 The operations categories issued under this section are effective unless: - a) The TAC issued under this section expires; - b) The CAAM suspends, revokes, or otherwise terminates the TAC; - c) The operations category is amended or added; or - d) The CAAM suspends or revokes the operations category or any part of these. - 3.5.4 When the GHSP decided to end its operations, within 30 calendar days after a TAC holder terminates its operations, the TAC and operations category terms and conditions must be surrendered by the TAC holder to the CAAM.

+3.6 Amending a Certificate or Operations Category.

+- 3.6.1 The CAAM may amend any TAC issued under this section if: - a) The CAAM determines that aviation safety or/and the public interest require the amendment or - b) The TAC holder applies for the amendment and the CAAM determines that the criteria as of Second Schedule in MAVCOM 2015 have been met. - 3.6.2 When the CAAM proposes to issue an order amending, suspending, or revoking all or part of any TAC. - 3.6.3 When the certificate holder applies for an amendment of its certificate, the following procedure applies: - a) The certificate holder must file an application to amend its certificate with the CAAM at least 120 calendar days before the date proposed by the applicant